 You can also expand templates with the Tab key.

 Use one of the following ways to bind the "TemplateExpand" command to the Tab key:

 The example below shows how to expand the "g3x2" template with the Tab key in XAML to create a grid with three columns and two rows.

-The default CodeRush configuration does not interfere Visual Studio features such as IntelliSense.
-This prevents the Space and Tab keys from expanding templates because this key confirms the IntelliSense suggestion by default.
-The default configuration allows you to expand a template only if you close the IntelliSense suggestions window by pressing Esc before the Space key.
+The default CodeRush configuration does not interfere with Visual Studio features such as IntelliSense.
+IntelliSense prevents the Space or Tab key from expanding templates because this key confirms the IntelliSense suggestion.
+You should press Esc to close the IntelliSense suggestions window and then press Space to expand a template.
 You can also force the templates to expand in the IDE | IntelliSense options page.

 Code templates allow you to declare typed members and variables.
 For example, you can add a type mnemonic to each member template or variable template to make it expand to the correct type.
 The screencast below shows how to expand the "ps" template to create a string type property.

 CodeRush expands different templates depending on the context.
 For instance, you can use the "vs" template to create a string type member variable if the caret is inside a class.

 you can create a local variable of type string if a caret is inside a method.

 CodeRush allows you to see hints for some of the more common templates in the Training Window.

 Use the CodeRush | Windows | Training menu item to access the Training Window.